toshi0607/release-tweeter/README.md

 ```

 * an S3 bucket is required. so make a bucket for the release-tweeter you're going to host for the first time
-* AWS management console is also avilable to make a bucket instead of the AWS Cli
+* AWS management console is also available to make a bucket instead of the AWS Cli
-* a buekcet name (`lambda-release-tweeter` in this case) should be unique globally.
+* a bucket name (`lambda-release-tweeter` in this case) should be unique globally.

 2. prepare artifacts for deploy